avasero/psexposed/chrome-extension/README.md

 ## Installation

-1. Download the extension from the GITHUB REPO and load it manually in developer mode at chrome://extensions.
+1. Download the extension from the GITHUB repository and load it manually in developer mode at chrome://extensions.
-2. After installation, the extension icon will appear in the Chrome toolbar
+2. After installation, the extension icon will appear in the Chrome toolbar.

 ## Initial Setup